olinjs/olinjs/lessons/07-tests-tasks/README.md

 That said, a lot of people have a lot of strong (and contradicting) opinions about testing -- don't be surprised if you encounter different practices in different contexts.

-We'll focus on unit tests for now, but feel free to explore other types of testing on your own!

 ##Test Driven Development (TDD)

 A common development workflow is to write a bunch of code and then test that code.
 TDD turns that workflow on its head, calling instead for the tests to be written before a piece of functionality is implemented.
 This approach has several benefits, most notably that tests get written for everything during the process of development, not as an afterthought.
 Additionally, writing tests before functionality effectively specifies interfaces for the code you have not written yet, so by the time you need to implement functionality, you already have a very clear understanding of how the code needs to behave.
 TDD certainly has its disadvantages -- for instance, implementing one feature at a time focusing on passing tests probably won't lead to well organized code.
 We will not require that you use TDD, but it's common enough that we think it's worth trying out.
 If you want to read more, [Wikipedia](http://en.wikipedia.org/wiki/Test-driven_development) is a good place to start.